LiteSpeed Web Server: 5 Reasons to Make the Switch

 Most modern websites use PHP, so the speed with which a web server works with the programming language is critical.
 Once again, LSWS and OLS have the edge over the competition.

-The most efficient Apache and Nginx configurations implement the FastCGI protocol – an interface that facilitates the communication between the web server and an application (in our case, PHP).
-FastCGI is an evolution of the Common Gateway Interface (CGI), and it’s significantly faster than its predecessor.
+The most efficient Apache and Nginx configurations implement the FastCGI protocol – an interface that facilitates communication between the web server and an application (in our case, PHP).
+FastCGI is an evolution of the Common Gateway Interface (CGI) and is significantly faster than its predecessor.

 The main difference lies in the way requests are handled.
 A typical CGI server spawns a new application process for every request.
-When the application responds with the output data, the process is terminated, and a new one is created for the next request.
+The process is terminated when the application responds with the output data, and a new one is created for the subsequent request.

 FastCGI doesn’t terminate the process after it serves the data.
-Instead, it uses it to handle further requests, which reduces operating system overhead, improves stability, and makes the entire setup much more easily scalable.
+Instead, the protocol uses it to handle further requests, which reduces operating system overhead, improves stability, and makes the entire setup much more easily scalable.

 LiteSpeed ran a simple PHP script on the same machine using four different setups – an LSWS server running LiteSpeed’s API, an Nginx server running PHP-FPM (the most widely used FastCGI implementation for PHP), an Apache server running PHP-FPM, and an Apache server running the default CGI-based module.